1. They’re small and hard to read

-Float labels are labels that start off inside the input like placeholder text.
-But when the user starts typing, it floats upwards to make room for the answer.
+Float labels are labels that start off inside the input.
+When the user starts typing, the label ‘floats’ up to make space for the answer.

 # 1. They’re small and hard to read

-Float labels have small text in order to take up as little room as possible.
+Float labels have small text in order to make it fit inside the input.
 But that makes them hard to read.

 # 2. They have poor contrast